yasahi-hpc/AMRNet/README.md

 # AMR-Net

-_AMR-Net_ is designed to predict steady flows from signed distance functions (SDF).
+_AMR-Net_ is designed to predict steady flows from signed distance functions (SDFs).
-Following the landmarking work by [Guo et al](https://dl.acm.org/doi/10.1145/2939672.2939738), we extend the CNN prediction model to be applicable to the flow fields based on adaptive meshes.
+Following the landmarking work by [Guo et al](https://dl.acm.org/doi/10.1145/2939672.2939738), we extend the CNN prediction model to be applicable to the flow fields based on multi-resolution meshes.
 For this purpose, we employ the [pix2pixHD](https://github.com/NVIDIA/pix2pixHD) based network to handle the data with multiple resolutions.
 ![Network architecture](figs/AMR_Net_arch.png)

 Instead of using high-resolution global inputs, we use _low-resolution global (un-patched)_ data and _high-resolution local (patched)_ data to predict multi-resolution flow fields.

-The inputs of the network are multi-resolutional signed distance functions (SDFs) from Lv0 (un-patched low-resolution) to Lv2 (patched high-resolution).
-Lv2 corresponds to 1024 x 1024 resolution.
+The inputs of the network are multi-resolutional signed distance functions (SDFs) at Lv0 (256 x 256 resolution, _un-patched low-resolution_), Lv1 (512 x 512 resolution, _patched middle-resolution_) and Lv2 (1024 x 1024 resolution, _patched high-resolution_).
 ![SDFs](figs/SDFs.png)

-The predicted high-resolution global flow fields (Lv2) from the multi-resolution patched SDFs are shown as follows.
+The predicted high-resolution global flow fields (Lv2, 1024 x 1024 resolution) from multi-resolution patched SDFs are shown as follows.
 The major benefit of this method is the memory efficiency and the higher compatibility with the multi-resolution dataset.

 ![CNN Prediction](figs/GroundTruthAndCNN.png)